 If the cause of heartburn is GERD, the infant or child may also experience other symptoms, such as:

 In addition to feeling discomfort, infants with heartburn may fail to gain weight properly.
 Sores can form in the esophagus from the constant backing up of acid.
-If not treated, GERD can lead to narrowing of the esophagus or abnormal cells in the lining of the esophagus (a condition called Barrett's esophagus).
-Bleeding in the esophagus and breathing problems are other complications.
+If not treated, GERD can lead to narrowing of the esophagus or abnormal cells in the lining of the esophagus, breathing problems, and feeding issues.

 How Is Heartburn Diagnosed in Infants and Children?